Jayteemighty/HackerNews/frontend/frontend.md

-# HackersFeed Frontend Setup
+# HackerNews Frontend Setup

-This guide will help you set up the frontend of the HackersFeed project.
+This guide will help you set up the frontend of the HackerNews project.

 ## Prerequisites